ali9166/Python-Projects/README.md

 This is An AI assistant that can help you in many aspects of your Computer.
-There are some errors in the GUI.py file if someone can fix the it so message me , enjoy!!
+There are some errors in the GUI.py file if someone can fix  it so message me , enjoy!!